-The TLC awarded seven (7) Wake Forest University faculty members with the Innovative Teaching Award for the 2016-2017 academic year.
+The TLC awarded eight (8) Wake Forest University faculty members with the 2019 Innovative Teaching Award.
 This award recognizes the effort put forth by faculty who have redesigned their courses or introduced new courses, using new methods or innovative approaches to applying the research on learning to the practice of teaching.
-The recipients of the award each received $1,000 and were honored at a luncheon reception in April.
+The recipients of the award each received $1,000 and were honored at a reception in April.
 (Ulrike Wiethaus, Study of Religions, was not present for photo).
 Images Copyright: Lauren Olinger, Red Cardinal Studio.

 Dr. Austin received her award for substantial revisions she made to her spring 2018 upper-level philosophy course on Plato.
 One of several goals was to address the challenge of increasing the representation of women and minorities in her syllabi—a challenge facing the discipline of philosophy in general, but especially Ancient Greek philosophy, where we have no remaining texts or even clear evidence of female philosophers from the period.
 To address this, she introduced a research paper component to the class that required reading contemporary secondary sources.
 This allowed her to make roughly half of the course readings by women and people of color who write about Plato

 In the fall of 2018, Dr. Brown and Dr. Soriano worked together to teach the first-ever “Movement for Men” course with a focus on education, including a regular field experience in a local elementary school.
 Students engaged in readings and movement activities that connected poetry, dance, visual imagery, multimodal literacies, physical literacy, brain-based learning, and student-athlete identity.
 On four occasions throughout the semester, they visited 125 fourth graders at Brunson Elementary School to share what they were learning about the ways movement shapes and illuminates their personal identities, creative processes, and academic experiences.